This single-seat Sukhoi Su-27SM from 968 IISAP/GTsPAP i VI. The SM is an upgraded version of the 'Flanker'

 The Kamov Ka-52 reconnaissance and combat helicopter is designed to destroy tanks, armoured and non-armoured ground targets, and enemy troops and helicopters.
 The all-weather Ka-52 can provide target acquisition and designation for helicopter teams and ground troop command and control centres.
 It can also provide fire support for troop landings, fly routine patrols and escort military convoys.
 The two-seat cockpit can be flown by either pilot, its co-axial rotors making the helicopter highly manoeuvrable in limited airspace.

-This NF-5B is one of two twin-seat aircraft assigned to the team
+This NF-5B is one of two twin-seat aircraft assigned to the Turkish Stars

 It is seen arriving at Kubinka in drab weather on 25th August